MichaelStott/tech-squawks/web/content/getting_started/aws/credentials.md

 After successfully setting up an account, AWS automatically creates a default user entity known as the [root user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html), which has unlimited access to all cloud resources.
 Because of this, it is considered [best practice](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials) to create a separate
 AWS user for development and rectrict access to the root user.
-The folowing instructions cover enabling MFA (multi-factor authentication) to secure access to the root user and creating a separate devlopment user with programtic credentials for the AWS CLI and SDK.
+The folowing instructions cover enabling MFA (multi-factor authentication) to secure access to the root user and creating a separate developer user with programtic credentials for the AWS CLI and SDK.

 ### Activate MFA for Root Account

 1. Log into the AWS console.
 Type "IAM" into the top search bar and click on the first result from the dropdown.

-2. On the dashboard, select the option to configure MFA on the root account.
+2. On the IAM dashboard, select the option to configure MFA on the root account.

 3. Select "Virtual MFA Device" for the MFA type.
 {{% notice info %}}